Rhine River Castles

-On our Viking cruise in mid-May 2017, it was still a tad bit chilly and unfortunately on that particular day it chose to rain.
+On our Viking cruise in mid May, it was still a tad bit chilly and unfortunately on that particular day it chose to rain.
 Luckily, Viking river ships are beautifully built Nordic masterpieces of light and we were able to dart down to the Aquavit terrace and still benefit from spectacular open views while shielded from the downpour.

 Despite notions of Romantic Rhineland, life in the Middle Ages was “nasty, brutish and short’ as Thomas Hobbes once remarked.
 It’s little wonder then that these German castles on the Rhine were thick-walled fortifications, tricked out with tight winding staircases, slit windows and uneven cobblestone floors.
 Perhaps it’s just Americans raised on Disney fairy tales who have their history warped.

 In the Roman Ages, the Rhine River was the rightmost border of the empire and the Romans constructed a long paved valley road along the left bank of the river.
 During the Medieval Ages, the Rhine River continued to form a vital route for transportation and most of the castles were built throughout the 12th and 14th centuries to serve as customs control over trade.

 By the middle of the 14th century, firearms and cannons rendered many castles useless and most were abandoned or began a descent of slow decline.
 Passing troops during the Thirty Years War destroyed many of the fortresses while King Louis’ armies finished the rest off during the War of Palatine Succession.